The Toucan Vocabulary¶

-You take the datasources, you do some cool stuff (like merging them, aggregate them, calculate new fields, etc…), and they become datasets available in the small-app.
+You take the datasources, you do some cool stuff (like merging them, aggregating them, calculating new fields, etc…), and they become datasets available in the small-app.

-Queries are specific requests you make on a dataset to fit exactly your story.
+Queries are specific requests you make on a dataset to fit exactly to your story.

-A query is a custom view of the datasets, based on the information your showing and user selection (view and filters).
+A query is a custom view of the datasets, based on the information you’re showing and user selection (view and filters).

-All images, pdf and other custom visual elements of your small-app.
+All images, pdf documents and other custom visual elements of your small-app.

 They are used to customize your small-app.

 This is the version of the small-app the end-user will see.

 This is where a contributor can create content (tiles or stories) for the app.